Tracyishere/GraphMM/ReadMe.md

 # Repo Structure

-The project contains a benchmark and a multi-scale insulin secretion metamodel (MuSIS), both using the GraphMM modeling framework.
+The project contains a benchmark and a multiscale β-cell metamodel (MuBCM), both using the GraphMM modeling framework.
 The project structure is as follows:
 1. `Benchmark/`: Contains the benchmark toy system for GraphMM using a toy GSIS model.
 **Quick start**: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1K5eKwQ1fXwWwJiVSIqbV4sTWd_qw-4GL)

-2. `GraphMM_MuSIS/`: The main package for GraphMM
+2. `GraphMM_MuBCM/`: The main package for GraphMM
      - `InputModel/`:
         - Contains subsystem models
     - `GraphMetamodel/`: